MatheusR42/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-And we can se the difference in the first rows
+And we can set the difference in the first rows

 ```r
 # Original data